synopse/dmustache/README.md

 You can use also [Synopse forums](http://synopse.info/forum/viewtopic.php?id=1720) to obtain direct support from the developpers, or send your feedback.

+The documentation is [available as a single pdf file](http://blog.synopse.info/public/Documents/SynMustache.pdf), if needed.

 The Synopse team